Chip-Biscuit/Harry-Potter-and-the-Goblet-of-Fire-PC-Fix/README.md

 ###### <i>Click the image above to watch the video</i>

 # General point
-<br> the issue that caused the game to hard crash with resolutions above 1080p on certain levels has been patched with this fix.
+ the issue that caused the game to hard crash with resolutions above 1080p on certain levels has been patched with this fix.

 # Instructions
 Go to releases, download the Harry Potter and the Goblet of Fire Fix, extract the d3d9.dll and d3d9.ini files into your game folder next to the gof_f.exe file and you are good to go!
 You can edit the settings you wish to use in the d3d9.ini file.